Cervical dystonia and spasmodic torticollis treatment

 Your doctor looked at you, noticed that your head is tilted and feels your neck area for tightness and spasms.
 When the doctor asked you about how often do you get these painful muscle spasms and whether they were sharp pains mostly or dull pains mostly, you may have responded that the sharp pain and the dull pain comes and goes.
 Your pain sometimes starts suddenly, sometimes it goes away, sometimes the pain stays for while and becomes continuous.
 When they become more frequent, that is when your head tilts most and you get a feeling of near incapacitating tightness in your head, neck, shoulder and upper back.

-At this point your medical journey began to accelerate.
-Your doctor may have made a recommendation that your issue is best served by a physical and occupational therapy who specializes in neurological disorders.
+At this point, your medical journey began to accelerate.
+Your doctor may have made a recommendation that your issue is best served by a physical and occupational therapist who specializes in neurological disorders.
 Possibly this is the first time you heard you had a neurological disorder and this may have frightened you very much.

 A lot of medicine and you are likely not being helped